nystudio107/craft-transcoder/docs/docs/using.md

 {% set downloadUrl = craft.transcoder.getDownloadUrl('/some/url') %}
 ```

 When the user clicks on the URL, it will download the file to their local computer.
-If the file doesn't exist, `""` is returned.
+If the file doesn’t exist, `""` is returned.

 The file must reside in the webroot (thus a URL or URI must be passed in as a parameter, not a path), for security reasons.